vaadin/vaadin-gradle-plugin/README.md

   and will place that by default into the `build/vaadin-generated` folder.
 The folder is then later picked up by `jar` and `war` tasks which then package the folder contents properly onto the classpath.
 Note that this task is not automatically hooked into `war`/`jar`/`assemble`/`build` and need to be invoked explicitly.
+WARNING: this task will be skipped if `productionMode` is set to false.
 * `vaadinPrepareNode` will download a local distribution of node.js and npm into the `node/` folder for use by Vaadin.
   Please see below for more information.

 Most common commands for all projects:

+* `./gradlew clean build` - builds the project and prepares the project for development.
+Automatically calls the `vaadinPrepareFrontend` task.
-* `./gradlew clean vaadinPrepareFrontend` - prepares the project for development
+* `./gradlew clean vaadinPrepareFrontend` - quickly prepares the project for development.
-* `./gradlew clean vaadinBuildFrontend build` - will compile Vaadin in production mode, then packages everything into the WAR archive.
+* `./gradlew clean build -Pvaadin.productionMode` - will compile Vaadin in production mode, then packages everything into the war/jar archive.
+Automatically calls the `vaadinPrepareFrontend` and `vaadinBuildFrontend` tasks.

+*Note* (after you built the project in production mode): In order to prepare the project setup back to development mode, you must run `./gradlew vaadinPrepareFrontend` with the `productionMode` effectively set to false (e.g. by ommitting the `-Pvaadin.productionMode` flag).

 ## Configuration